 |Types of Training|

-Developmental assignments provide careerists with a competency-based approach Training for developing and/or broadening careerist competencies; to include operational techniques that provide a global and enterprise approach for positions of significantly higher responsibility.
+evelopmental assignments provide careerists with a competency-based approach training for developing and/or broadening careerist competencies; to include operational techniques that provide a global and enterprise approach for positions of significantly higher responsibility.
 These assignments are at Army, Joint and various DoD activities.
 Developmental assignments may include lateral movement to positions where careerists gain additional technical, management, professional skills, knowledge, and abilities to enhance performance and effectiveness.
 The length of the assignment should be at least three (3) months but not more than one year as funding permits.
 Locations will vary.

 |Long-Term Training (LTT)|

-Long-term training and education is training to which an employee is assigned on Term a continuous, full-time basis for more than 120 calendar days.
-The assignment Training may be at either government or non-government facilities and may include both (LTT) formal training programs and strategically planned career assignments.
+Long-term training and education is training to which an employee is assigned on a continuous, full-time basis for more than 120 calendar days.
+The assignment training may be at either government or non-government facilities and may include both (LTT) formal training programs and strategically planned career assignments.
 LTT enables employees to stay abreast of changes and innovations in their occupational fields, learn new skills, or develop/improve abilities needed in current positions and meet emerging Army requirements.
 Each approved course, even those taken within the same semester, must be approved in advance on a separate SF 182.

 |Short-Term Training (STT)|

 Short-term training is training 120 calendar days or less.
-Training instances may Term include, but are not limited to, professional workshops, seminars, and university courses.
+Training instances may include, but are not limited to, professional workshops, seminars, and university courses.
 Attendance at workshops and seminars must have a demonstrated (STT) training purpose and must be documented in each respective Career Program/Career Field Master training Program (MTP) or Individual Development Plan (IDP).

 University training is limited to job related courses that do not lead to a degree.
 University training is limited to 12 credit hours before you are required to be enrolled in an ADT program.